ChrisCN97/DeFiHap/README.md

 # HAPDR
 Detecting and Repairing HiveQL Anti-Pattern

+## Project Structure
+Content of each folder

+## Introduction
+Workflow about the tool

+## Install
+How to use